 To replace the gas control valve/thermostat, reassemble in reverse order.
-When replacing the gas control valve/ thermostat, thread a section of 4" gas pipe into the inlet and use it to turn the gas control valve/thermostat (clockwise.)
+When replacing the gas control valve/thermostat, thread a section of 4" gas pipe into the inlet and use it to turn the gas control valve/thermostat (clockwise.)
 DO NOT OVER TIGHTEN, damage may result.

 - Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the gas supply on and check for leaks.
 Test the water heater by brushing on an approved noncorrosive leak detection solution.
 Bubbles forming indicate a leak.
 Correct any leak found. - Be sure tank is completely filled with water before lighting and activating the water heater.
-Follow the "Lighting Instructions" on page 18. - If additional information is required, reference the number on the cover of this manual for service information.
+Follow the "Lighting Instructions" on page 18. - If additional information is required, contact Residential Technical Assistance.